MimisK13/my-package-template/README.md

 ## Contributing

-Please see [contributing.md](contributing.md) for details and a todolist.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details and a todolist.

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email `:author_email` instead of using the issue tracker.

 ## Credits